Background pattern

 • Enlargement of the breasts in men

-• Inflammation of the mucous membrane of the mouth
+• Inflammation of the mouth mucosa

-• High levels of cholesterol in the blood (hyperlipidemia)
+• High cholesterol levels in blood (hyperlipidemia)

 • Change in taste

-• Loss of hair or discoloration
+• Hair loss or discoloration

 • Infertility or erectile dysfunction

-• Headache, dizziness, drowsiness, or visual disturbances
+• Headache, dizziness, drowsiness, or vision disturbance

-• Lack of voluntary coordination of muscle movements (ataxia), muscle pain
+• Lack of coordination of voluntary muscle movements (ataxia), muscle pain

 • Depression